Power Series Solutions of Non-Linear q-Difference Equations and the Newton-Puiseux Polygon: Introduction

 Although this construction is primarily intended to give a method for computing formal power series solutions, we will use it for proving the $q$-analog of some results concerning the nature of power series solutions of non linear differential equations.
 Namely, we show properties about the growth of the coefficients of a power series solution (Maillet's theorem) and about the set of exponents of a generalized power series solution.

-The method allows us, first of all, to show that the set of exponents of any generalized power series solution of a formal $q$-difference equation is finitely generated as a semigroup (in particular, it has finite rational rank and if the exponents are all rational, then their denominators are bounded).
-This mirrors the results of D. Y. Grigoriev and M. Singer in \cite{Singer} for differential equations.
+The method allows us, first of all, to show that the set of exponents of \pedro{}power series solutions with well-ordered exponents in $\mathbb{R}$\pedro{} of a formal $q$-difference equation is \pedro{}included in the translation by a constant of a finitely generated semigroup over $\mathbb{Z}_{\geq 0}$\pedro{} (in particular, it has finite rational rank and if the exponents are all rational, then their denominators are bounded).
+This mirrors the results of D. Y. Grigoriev and M. Singer in \cite{Grigoriev-Singer} for differential equations.
 When the $q$-difference equation is of first order and first degree, we give a bound for this rational rank (see Theorem~\ref{th:bound-rati-rank} for a precise statement).
 We also study properties related to what we call ``finite determination'' (Definition~\ref{de:finite-determination}) of the coefficients of the solutions.
 This is one of the places in which the case $|q|=1$ is essentially different from the general case.
 For $|q|\neq 1$, we prove the finite determination of the coefficients.

 Maillet's theorem~\cite{Maillet} is a classical results about the growth of the coefficients $a_i$ of a formal power series solution of a (non-linear) differential equation: it states that $|a_i|\leq i!^{s}\,R^{i}$, for some constants $R$ and $s$.
 Among the different proofs (for instance \cite{Maillet,Mahler,Gerard}), B. Malgrange's~\cite{Malgrange-sur-maillet} includes a precise bound for~$s$.
 This bound is optimal except for one case: when the linearized operator along the solution has a regular singularity and the solution is a ``non-regular solution'', for which any $s>0$ works (see the last remark in Malgrange's paper); we shall refer to it as the (RS-N) case.
 In~\cite{CanoJ}, the Newton Polygon method allows the author to prove Maillet's result and to show convergence (i.e. $s=0$) in the (RS-N) case.